akshay-online/python-copilot/README.md

 ├── .gitignore
 └── README.md

+The project has the following files and directories:

 - `app/`: Contains the main application code.
   - `__init__.py`: Marks the `app` directory as a Python package.